Model: F-14A Tomcat

 The failure of the General Dynamics F-111B to meet US Navy requirements for an advanced carrier-based air-superiority fighter led to a new design contest which was won by Grumman with its variable-geometry, two-seat, twin-engine aircraft designated the F-14.
 Named the Tomcat, procurement began in 1969 for 700 aircraft.
 Deliveries to the Navy began in June 1972, with the initial deployment of operational carrier squadrons in 1974.

-The ability to sweep its wings aft 43 degrees from the horizontal, coupled with twin 21,000-lb-thrust engines enabled the F-14 to achieve speeds in excess of twice the speed of sound.
+The ability to sweep its wings aft 43 degrees, coupled with twin 21,000-lb-thrust engines enabled the F-14 to achieve speeds in excess of twice the speed of sound.

 The F-14, with its Phoenix air-to-air missiles, coupled with airborne early-warning aircraft radar, was able to simultaneously intercept, engage and destroy up to five incoming enemy aircraft out to distances in excess of one hundred miles from a carrier task force.
 The F-14 was later used in the ground-attack role, as well.